ArcaneNibble/cnoidal/format_notes.md

 Facility geometries are also encoded in the same way as LXT files, except that there are additional flags defined.
 Flags valid for a LXT file are also valid for LXT2.
 The additional flags presumably allow for specifying properties of symbols defined in HDL, but they do not actually do anything in reality.

+As in LXT files, it is possible to store uncompressed data instead of glib compressed data as long as it does not start with glib magic bytes (0x1F 0x8B).

 TODO CHECK THIS Alias facilities must all be listed at the end after all of the non-alias facilities (or else what happens?
 TODO)

 ### Blocks